2026 Schedule for Summer Polo at the Blue Rock Polo Arena & Liberty Hall's Field

 300 years and still making history

 Liberty Hall’s story began in Northamptonshire England, in Green’s Norton with Robert Green.
 He was the youngest son in a rather healthy family of strong, tall men; so was unlikely to move up the inheritance chain and was in need of opportunities.
 Fortunately for Robert, while his family had noticeably healthy genes, they also had great connections to the Court, (including his 5th Cousin Katherine Parr – the only wife Henry VIII actually liked) and his father William was a member of King William III’s Royal Bodyguard.
-(To be in the Royal Bodyguard one must be strong, healthy and over 6 feet tall; so not just a vanity Court position.)
-So young Robert, perhaps with a grant from the King (or maybe Queen Anne) he became a colonial landholder at just 15 years of age in 1710.
+To be in the Royal Bodyguard one must be strong, healthy and over 6 feet tall; so not just a vanity Court position.
+So young Robert became a colonial landholder at just 15 years of age in 1710.

 Legend has it that Robert named his first parcel of land, this plantation, “Liberty Hall” because it was a place at which “A man could be at his liberty...”
 We assume he might also have added, under his breath, “from Uncle Duff.”

-Robert had a successful life, serving as a Capt. in the Orange County Militia, as vestry man for St. Mark’s Parish, and he was also a member of the House of Burgess, a Justice of the Peace and Sheriff for Orange County.
-He (and his wife Eleanor) had 7 healthy sons, all taking after the Green family line in being very strong, healthy and tall as well as inheriting their mother’s flaming red hair; thus earning the nickname “The Red Green’s of Culpeper.”
+Robert and Eleanor have a successful life; Robert serves as a Capt. in the Orange County Militia, as vestry man for St. Mark’s Parish, and he was also a member of the House of Burgess, a Justice of the Peace and Sheriff for Orange County.
+They have 7 healthy sons that all made it to adulthood and produce 40k+ descendants; many taking after the Green family line in being strong, healthy, tall as well as inheriting their mother’s flaming red hair; thus earning the nickname “The Red Green’s of Culpeper.”

 Liberty Hall Grows with its various Caretakers